Leadwerks/Documentation/raycasting.md

 Raycasts can include an optional radius parameter.
 When a non-zero radius is specified, the raycast becomes a **sphere cast**, which checks for intersections within a spherical volume.
 This is especially useful for detecting wider objects or simulating a more forgiving collision area.

-If we add the sphere radius into
+If we add the sphere radius into the pick command, the picked position will now correctly show the point at which the sphere would hit the scene:

 ```lua
 local pick_info = world:Pick(pivot:GetPosition(true), target_pos, 0.25, true)